alexyak/voicecontrol/README.md

 ## Using the module

 In order to use this module you should create a trained model for each command/keyword at https://snowboy.kitt.ai/.
 Download the model and copy it into the root of the MagicMirror directory.
+Besides recognizing the voice commands the module could display a list of commands on the mirror.

 To use this module, add it to the modules array in the `config/config.js` file with the following settings: